 Instructions

-- You can roll the dough immediately, but you must let it chill before baking for at least 1 hour in the refrigerator or 30 minutes in the freezer.
+- The dough can be rolled out immediately, but you must let it chill in the pie tin before baking for at least 1 hour in the refrigerator or 30 minutes in the freezer.
 Or you can wrap it in plastic wrap and keep it for up to 2 days in the refrigerator or up to 6 months in the freezer.

 Some of the links on this page may be affiliate links.
 Everyday Pie is a participant in the Amazon Associates Program.
 As an Amazon Associate I earn from qualifying purchases, at no extra cost to you.